sjn/introducing-se/docs.md

 ### 7. Consider & prepare

-*Before engaging in SE, de&cide for yourself…*
+*Before engaging in SE, decide for yourself…*

 <br>